TommyBergo/Combinatorial_Problem_Solving/README.md

 ## Street Directionality Problem
 ### Tommaso Bergonzoni

- This repository contains the delivery wich addresses the CPS problem described in the file "statement.pdf".
-Navigate to each task (Problem 1, 2 or 3) for further information.
+This repository contains the project submission for the CPS problem described in `statement.pdf`.
+Please navigate to each individual task directory (Task 1, Task 2, or Task 3) for further details.